darthwalsh/bin/apps/youtube.APIs.md

 I've wanted some automations to improve my Youtube watching experience, avoiding opening the YouTube Feed.
 Maybe:
 - Automatically adding videos from subscribed channels to a new playlist: **✅ Possible**
-- Automatically picking which video to watch next based on partial watch-time: **❌ Impossible**
+- Automatically picking which video to watch next based on partial watch-time:
+	- **❌ Impossible** using the REST API
+	- a browser extension could get the data from youtube.com internal APIs, but that doesn't sync if you only use mobile app
 	- maybe HTTP URL that 302 -> redirects to the video
 - Automatically removing videos after watching: **✅ Possible**